vishalbakshi/TinyScaleLab/eval_rubrics.md

 ## Creativity

-- Does the completion offer unexpected or novel elements?
+- The completion offers unexpected or novel elements
-- Are character behavioral and emotional responses predictable or innovative?
+- Character behavioral and emotional responses are innovative
-- Does the story rely on cliches or create fresh situations?
+- The completion creates fresh situations
-- Does the writer add unique details to the story world?
+- The completion contains unique details to the story world

 ## Plot

-- Is there a clear beginning, middle, and end appropriate to age level?
+- The story has a clear beginning, middle, and end appropriate to age level
-- Are conflicts addressed rather than abandoned?
+- Conflicts are addressed rather than abandoned
-- Is the pacing appropriate (not too rushed or dragging)?
+- The pacing is appropriate (not too rushed or dragging)
-- Does the story maintain focus on the central conflict/theme without random diversions?
+- The story maintains focus on the central conflict/theme without random diversions

 ## Factual Knowledge